Association for the Accreditation

 3. When following VA requirements:

-2. Collaborative research is human participants research activities involving researchers from VA and at least one non-VA institution.
-Collaborative Research includes VA and non-VA institutions.
+1. Collaborative Research is human participants research activities involving researchers from VA and at least one non-VA institution.

-1. The protocol or other documentation submitted to their VA IRB of Record must clearly delineate which research activities will be conducted as the VA portion of the overall Collaborative Research study (e.g., by VA researchers on VA time or VA property).
+3. VA researchers must submit a protocol or other documentation to their VA IRB of Record and the R&D Committee that clearly delineates which research activities will be conducted as the VA portion of the overall Collaborative Research study (e.g., by VA researchers on VA time or VA property).

-4. The protocol, addendum, and/or IRB of Record application must describe the data to be disclosed to collaborators, the entities to which the data are to be disclosed, how the data are to be transmitted, and how the transmitted data will be stored, retained, destroyed, and/or further disclosed and to whom.
-This includes data from individual participants as well as other data developed during the research such as the analytic data and the aggregate data.
+5. The protocol, protocol addendum, and/or subcommittee application must describe the data (identifiable or de-identified) to be disclosed to collaborators, the entity(ies) to which the data are to be disclosed, the method of how the data are to be transmitted, and the person who will own or have responsibility for the disclosed copies of the data.
+This includes data developed directly from the research including the analytic data and the aggregate data.

 Outcomes